Harshitmishra001/geo_vision_satalite/README.md

 Manual analysis of satellite imagery is too slow.

 ### Approach
-A headless CLI tool was built using absolute image differencing, Otsu's Thresholding to binarize the image, and morphological opening/closing to filter out sensor noise.
+A headless command line tool was built around a simple classical pipeline.
+It starts by comparing two images using absolute differencing to highlight pixel level changes.
+The result is then converted into a binary image through Otsu’s thresholding.
+After that, morphological opening and closing are applied to reduce sensor noise and clean up the final output.

 ### Future Scope
 While this classical CV pipeline is highly efficient, future iterations could integrate deep learning models—perhaps proposing an architecture like a Nowshin net utilizing a Residual Attention module to better capture intricate spatial dependencies and contextual features in remote sensing data.